1948 Cleveland Browns season: Week 5: vs. Baltimore Colts

 The Browns won their fifth game of the season against the Baltimore Colts on a muddy field during a rainstorm.
 Led by quarterback Y. A. Tittle, the Colts began the scoring on the fourth play of the game with a 78-yard touchdown pass to Billy Hillenbrand.
 A few minutes later, the Browns evened the score after a pass from Graham set up a short touchdown run by Edgar Jones.
 The Colts retook the lead in the second quarter with a field goal by Rex Grossman and led 10–7 at the half.
 Focusing on the running game because of the muddy conditions, the Browns scored a touchdown in the third quarter that put them in the lead for good.
 Jones, who was returning from a rib injury, finished the day with 61 yards and two touchdowns, while Motley ran for 130 yards.
 The slippery and windy conditions caused miscues on both sides.
 Tittle and Motley had fumbles, and Cleveland botched a fake field goal attempt in the second quarter.
 The final score was 14–10.
-While the Browns had won their first five games, the San Francisco 49ers were at the top of the AAFC's eastern division standings, having won all six of their games.
+While the Browns had won their first five games, the San Francisco 49ers were at the top of the AAFC's western division standings, having won all six of their games.